stephanie-castelblanco/stephanie-castelblanco.github.io/projects/PockerConnections.md

 2. Card Game Tutorials:
 Conduct tutorials or workshops to teach poker card to seniors.
 Provide printed materials with the game rules and strategies for reference.
-5. Themed Card Parties:
-Organize themed card parties with decorations, music, and refreshments to add a festive touch to the card-playing experience.
-Themes can be seasonal, cultural, or based on popular card game motifs.
 6. Memory-Boosting Card Games:
 Include memory-boosting card games that require participants to match pairs or recall sequences.
 Enhance cognitive abilities while maintaining an enjoyable and relaxed atmosphere.
-7. Card Crafting Sessions:
-Combine creativity with card games by organizing crafting sessions to make personalized playing cards.
-Seniors can design and decorate their own set of cards, adding a personal touch to the games.
-Resources Needed:
-Card sets for poker.
-Printed materials with game rules and strategies.
-Volunteers to assist.